jdm79/web_scraper_ruby/README.md

 # Web Scraper Tech Test

-The WeGotTickets UK homepage is at http://www.wegotickets.co.uk/.
 Write software that scrapes concert information from the pages on this site and outputs the data in a machine readable format of your choice (e.g. JSON, XML, CSV etc.).

 To get you started, here is the first page of the ‘browse all listings’ section of the site: